jcjorel/clonesquad-ec2-pet-autoscaler/docs/INTERACTING.md

 * Callable from : `API Gateway`

-This API dumps and updates configuration on a pey key basis.
+This API dumps and updates configuration on a per key basis.

 **API Gateway synopsis:**